 Long abstract:

 Fungi, native to agricultural soils, that colonized commercially available biodegradable mulch (BDM) films were isolated and assessed for potential to degrade plastics.
 Typically, when formulations of plastics are known and a source of the feedstock is available, powdered plastic can be suspended in agar-based media and degradation determined by visualization of clearing zones.
-However, this approach poorly mimics in situ degradation of BDMs because BDMs are not dispersed as small particles throughout the soil matrix, and are not sold commercially as pure polymers, but rather as films containing additives (e.g. fillers, plasticizers, and dyes) that may affect microbial growth.
+However, this approach poorly mimics in situ degradation of BDMs.
+First, BDMs are not dispersed as small particles throughout the soil matrix.
+Second, BDMs are not sold commercially as pure polymers, but rather as films containing additives (e.g. fillers, plasticizers, and dyes) that may affect microbial growth.
 The procedures described herein were used for isolates acquired from soil-buried mulch films.
 Fungal isolates acquired from excavated BDMs were tested individually for growth on pieces of new, disinfested BDMs laid atop defined medium containing no carbon source except agar.
 Isolates that grew on BDMs were further tested in liquid medium where BDMs were the sole added carbon source.
 After approximately ten weeks, fungal colonization and BDM degradation were assessed by scanning electron microscopy.
 Isolates were identified via analysis of ribosomal RNA gene sequences.
 This report describes methods for fungal isolation, but bacteria also were isolated using these methods, by substituting media appropriate for bacteria.
 Our methodology should prove useful for studies investigating breakdown of intact plastic films or products for which plastic feedstocks are either unknown or not available.
 However, our approach does not provide a quantitative method for comparing rates of BDM degradation.

 Introduction:

 Degradation has historically been considered an undesirable attribute of plastic polymers, because breakdown shortens product life span and durability.
 Recently, awareness of the environmental problems presented by plastic waste in the natural environment1,2,3 has made biodegradable plastics an attractive alternative to conventional plastic materials.
 Degradation (defined as structural changes, fragmentation, and reduction in molecular weight, integrity, and strength4,5) occurs via a series of events, including both abiotic processes (thermal stress, photo-oxidation, hydrolysis, erosion and mechanical stress), and biological degradation6.
-While abiotic processes can change the fragment size and characteristics of plastics, microorganisms are required for their ultimate mineralization to water and carbon dioxide and/or methane.
+While abiotic processes can change the fragment size and characteristics of plastics, microorganisms are required for their ultimate mineralization to water and carbon dioxide (in aerobic conditions) and/or methane (under anaerobic conditions).

 A substantial niche for biodegradable plastics exists in agriculture, where plastic mulches are used to prevent weed growth, to retain soil moisture and to increase soil temperatures7,8 .
 Hundreds of thousands of acres in the United States alone are covered with plastic mulches9, including mulches composed of biodegradable plastic.
 Following a crop growing season, the options for disposing of biodegradable mulches (BDMs) include disposal in a landfill, incineration for energy recovery10, degradation via composting, or degradation in the soil after tillage11.
-Of these, the least labor-intensive fate is plowing BDMs into the soil, but without efficient degradation and mineralization during non-crop months (generally in the winter), plastic fragments could remain and interfere with agricultural equipment during spring tillage and planting, and persist in the environment.
+Of these, the least labor-intensive fate is plowing BDMs into the soil, but without efficient degradation and mineralization during non-crop months (generally in the winter), plastic fragments could remain and interfere with agricultural equipment during spring tillage and planting, and persist in the environment where they significantly impact wildlife, plant life, and microbiota1,2,3,10.